-The JSON Module must be added to the module.ivy of the MicroEJ Application project to use the JSON library.
+The JSON Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the JSON library.

 '''

 <dependency org="org.json.me" name="json" rev="1.3.0"/>

 '''

 The instantiation and use of the parser is pretty straightforward.
 First you need to get the JSON content as a String , and then create a JSONObject instance with the string.
 If the string content is a valid JSON content, you should have an workable JSONObject to browse.